Japan regulator to host briefing on probe into LNG trading

-TOKYO Japan's Fair Trade Commission (JFTC) said it will give a briefing on its probe into liquefied natural gas (LNG) trading practices at 3 p.m.
+TOKYO (Reuters) - Japan's Fair Trade Commission (JFTC) said it will give a briefing on its probe into liquefied natural gas (LNG) trading practices at 3 p.m.
 (0600 GMT) on Wednesday.

 The commission late last year ordered Japan's LNG buyers to provide details on contract requirements that prevent them from reselling the liquefied fuel to third parties.